About Bledsoe County

 Courts & Case Records

-Bledsoe County court operations are centered at the Bledsoe County Courthouse, 7 Court Square, Pikeville, TN 37367.
+Bledsoe County court operations are centered at Bledsoe County Courthouse, 7 Court Square, Pikeville, TN 37367.
 The primary trial court is the Circuit Court, which has jurisdiction over civil cases involving amounts exceeding $25,000, felony criminal cases, divorces, and appeals from lower courts.
-The Circuit Court also serves as the Criminal Court for felony prosecutions.
-The General Sessions Court handles misdemeanor criminal cases, civil cases under $25,000, preliminary hearings for felonies, and serves as the Juvenile Court for matters involving minors.
+The Circuit Court also is the Criminal Court for felony prosecutions.
+The General Sessions Court handles misdemeanor criminal cases, civil cases under $25,000, preliminary hearings for felonies, and is the Juvenile Court for matters involving minors.

 - Court records can be accessed by visiting the Circuit Court Clerk's office at the courthouse during regular business hours, typically Monday through Friday, 8:00 AM to 4:30 PM.